0xInfection/Awesome-WAF/README.md

 #### Unicode Separators:
 - Every browser has their own specific charset of separators.
 - We can fuzz charset range of `0x00` to `0xFF` and get the set of separators for each browser.
+- We can use these separators in places where a space is required.

-Here is a compiled list of separators:
+Here is a compiled list of separators by [@Masato Kinugawa](https://github.com/masatokinugawa):
 - IExplorer: `0x09`, `0x0B`, `0x0C`, `0x20`, `0x3B`
 - Chrome: `0x09`, `0x20`, `0x28`, `0x2C`, `0x3B`
 - Safari: `0x2C`, `0x3B`